dbrattli/Fable.Reaction/docs/fable.elmish/mvu.rst

 * **Update**, a pure function that produces a new model based on a received message and the previous model

-In addition, Elmish Streams may also have a stream that transforms the "stream" of messages.
+In addition, Elmish Streams also have a stream that transforms the "stream" of messages.

 * **Stream**, a function that takes the message stream and produces a new (transformed) message stream.
 Note that this also replaces the